Effective date: January 1, 2026

 When a report is received, the University will consider the following:

-• Whether the report contains information that, if proven, would constitute discriminatory misconduct under University policy and the Conduct Code;
+- Whether the report contains information that, if substantiated, could constitute discriminatory misconduct under university policy and the Conduct Code;

 Notice of Allegations